 Beyond full meals, we have a few resources that can help you plan memorable meals at Disneyland.
 If you have kids, we highly recommend consulting our Disneyland Character Dining Guide, which covers the best character buffets in the hotels and parks.

 Want to have fun with your food at Disneyland?
-Our Top 10 Delicious Desserts at Disneyland covers delicious treats, including some hidden gems, plus brand new items from Star Wars: Galaxy’s Edge and recently-added restaurants in Downtown Disney!
+Our Top 10 Delicious Desserts at Disneyland covers delicious treats, including some hidden gems, plus brand new items and recently-added restaurants in Downtown Disney!